Identifying Distributional Perspective Differences from Colingual Groups: Qualitative Analysis

 \section{Qualitative Analysis}

-While Table \ref{table:model_correlation} shows quantitative results and correlation with human judgments on chosen sentences, we want to further our understanding on the advantages of our model.
-To this end, we selected 50 statements from five particular topics: \textit{Marriage}, \textit{Abortion}, \textit{Corruption}, \textit{Christmas} and \textit{Baseball}.
-We then obtained our model predictions on these sentences.
+While section \ref{sec:results} shows quantitative results and correlation values, we want to understand the advantages of our model on a qualitative basis.
+To this end, we select 50 claims from five particular topics: \textit{marriage}, \textit{corruption}, \textit{cuisine}, \textit{christmas} and \textit{baseball}, and then obtain CLUSTER model predictions on these claims.
+We do not collect human annotations for these sentences, but use them only for qualitative analysis and visualization purposes detailed below.

-The visualization for each sentence score pairs can be found in Figure \ref{figure:pie} and \ref{fig:agreement}.
-For each visualization, those blue dots that fall along the diagonals are agreed by both models.
-On the contrary, the dots that fall on the upper left or the lower right part are disagreed across the English and Chinese model.
+For each colingual group pair in \{E-C, C-J, J-E\} and a given topic, we report the visualization of 50 claim pairs in Figure \ref{figure:pie} and \ref{fig:agreement}.
+Here, each dot (or triangle) represents one of the 50 claims which are randomly selected from IMHO, with the x-y axis representing the \{E-C, C-J, J-E\} model predictions.
+The blue dots that fall along the diagonals are where the two models agree.
+On the contrary, dots that fall on the upper left or the lower right part are where the models do not agree with each other.
+For example, sentence 1 in Figure \ref{figure:pie} is closer to the Chinese culture (upper left corner), while English speakers tend to agree more with sentence 2 (lower right corner).
 We select representative examples in each region and list them in the captions.

-First, we can observe that the English and Chinese models have zero or negative correlation on three topics: \textit{Marriage}, \textit{Abortion} and \textit{Corruption}, meaning that perhaps Chinese speakers and English speakers view these topics very differently.
-Second, both cultures hold similar views on other topics, such as \textit{Christmas} and \textit{Baseball}.
-This is again consistent with our commonsense.
-For example, Christmas, which is not a traditional holiday in China, is adopted directly from the western world.
-Hence, Chinese people view Christmas very similarly to English speakers.
-The same reason applies to baseball.
+First, from Figure \ref{figure:pie} we observe that the model pairs have zero or negative correlation on three topics: \textit{marriage}, \textit{corruption} and \textit{cuisine}, suggesting that the corresponding language speakers take contrasting stances towards these topics.
+Second, Figure \ref{fig:agreement} shows that 1) the English and Chinese speakers hold similar views on \textit{baseball}, and 2) the Chinese and Japanese speakers share similar views on \textit{christmas}.
+For example, Christmas, which is not a traditional holiday in East Asia, is adopted directly from the western world.
+The Chinese and Japanese speakers both follow the western customs and hence view Christmas likewise.